SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 #### Components:

+- 8. **[Istio Base]()**: Istio Base is the core component of Istio, providing the foundational features for traffic management, security, and observability.
+It includes components such as Pilot, Citadel, Galley, Mixer, and the sidecar injector, which are essential for Istio's service mesh capabilities.

 - 8. **[Istio Pilot](https://istio.io/latest/docs/ops/deployment/architecture/#pilot):** Pilot is responsible for configuring the Envoy proxies deployed alongside your application services.
 It translates high-level routing rules into Envoy-specific configurations and dynamically propagates them to the Envoy proxies.

 - 9. **[Istio Citadel](https://istio.io/latest/docs/ops/deployment/architecture/#citadel):** Citadel provides strong service-to-service and end-user authentication with built-in identity and credential management.
 It manages the issuance and rotation of certificates for services in the mesh.